mjtworks/mockingProduction/prometheus/notes.md

 - we want latency, errors, total requests, so create metrics representing those (histogram, counter, counter)
 - check out handler and instrumenthandlerfunc: https://godoc.org/github.com/prometheus/client_golang/prometheus#Handler
   - apparently we get some metrics for free if we use the provided handles, but declare them explicitly in the program anyway

+--implementation--
+- custom counter metric added (explain in tutorial)
+- prometheus scrapes /metrics ever 5s for data
+- graph's it at the prometheus/metric endpoint
+- todo:
+- add latency histogram
+- figure out why 300's aren't showing up (probably need to also wrap the redirect handler like the http handler)
 - rename http.go to main.go
 - talk about building the binary
 - hook it into graphana: https://prometheus.io/docs/visualization/grafana/